ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 {: #plan-create-update-deployments-scripts}
 {: step}

 As you start describing your infrastructure-as-code, it is critical to treat files you create as regular code, thus storing them in a source control management system.
-Overtime this will bring good properties such as using the source control review workflow to validate changes before applying them, adding a continuous integration pipeline to automatically deploy infrastructure changes.
+Overtime this will bring good properties such as using the source control review workflow to validate changes and continuous integration to automatically deploy infrastructure changes.

 [This Git repository](https://github.com/IBM-Cloud/multiple-environments-as-code) has all the configuration files needed to setup the environments defined earlier.
 You can clone the repository to follow the next sections detailing the content of the files.